Picture Book Read-Alouds Kids Will Love and Want to Read Again

 More Read-Alouds Your Kids Will Love

-These are just a handful of favorites from our home library.
-Stay tuned for a list of our favorite STEM themed picture books to read-aloud together!
-In the meantime, try out some of these ideas to make reading more fun for your kids.
+These are just a handful of fun favorites from our home library.
+You can also take a look at our favorite STEM and science themed picture books to read-aloud together!
+And, if you need some extra inspiration to make read-alouds more enjoyable, check out my list of tips to make reading more fun for your kids.